This one-year (3 term) programme offers successful students guaranteed progression* to Year 2 of the following degrees at the University of Hull:

 Minimum age: 17+

 ||05 January 2021 – 13 August 2021

-All programmes are subject to a £300 registration fee and a £2,200 refundable deposit.
+All programmes are subject to a £300 registration fee and a £2,200 deposit which is offset against the last term's fees.
 An Under 18 Supplement applies to all students under the age of 18 at the start of their programme.